Step 4: Full View

 Upon completing an independent structural review that reveals serious design errors throughout both the failed and unbuilt portions of the structure, and upon learning that Engineer B is cognitively impaired and has been sealing drawings prepared by an unsupervised intern, how should Engineer R discharge his reporting obligation?

-Coordinate Joint Report Led By Engineer A Board's choice Coordinate with Engineer A to file a joint or concurring report to the State Board, with Engineer A taking the lead given his role as retaining client and direct knowledge of Engineer B's stroke disclosure, while ensuring that Engineer R's independent expert findings are formally incorporated into the report and that the report is filed promptly without waiting to see whether Engineer B voluntarily ceases practice
+O1 Coordinate with Engineer A to file a joint or concurring report to the State Board, with Engineer A taking the lead given his role as retaining client and direct knowledge of Engineer B's stroke disclosure, while ensuring that Engineer R's independent expert findings are formally incorporated into the report and that the report is filed promptly without waiting to see whether Engineer B voluntarily ceases practice Board's choice

 The Independent Reviewer Impaired Practice Reporting Obligation establishes that a licensed professional engineer retained to conduct an independent technical review who discovers evidence of incompetent, impaired, or unlawful engineering practice bears a reporting obligation that arises independently of the client's own reporting decisions.
 The Engineer R Independent Reviewer Impaired Practice Reporting Obligation Instance confirms that Engineer R was obligated to report Engineer B to the State Board unless Engineer A's report was styled to note Engineer R's concurrence.
 The Structural Failure Unbuilt Portion Escalation Constraint establishes that discovery of serious design errors in unbuilt portions of the structure requires immediate escalation to all relevant parties, including the State Board, because ongoing public safety risk from defective unbuilt design remains unmitigated.
 The Third-Party Discovery Independent Reporting Constraint establishes that if Engineer A did not take the lead in reporting, Engineer R bore an independent and non-delegable obligation to report under NSPE II.1.f.
 The Concurrent Discovering Engineer Coordinated Reporting Constraint acknowledges that since Engineer A retained Engineer R, a coordinated approach, where Engineer A leads and Engineer R concurs, is a permissible and preferable alternative to fully independent parallel reporting.